Interactive Charts: Parameters, Conditions, Bindings#

 Some possible use cases for the above interactivity are not currently supported by Vega-Lite, and hence are not currently supported by Altair.
 Here are some examples.

-2. It is not possible to use an encoding such as y=column_variable to then dynamically display different charts based on different column choices.
-Similar functionality could be created using for example ipywidgets or panel, but the resulting interactivity would be controlled by Python, and would not work for example as a stand-alone web page.
-The underlying reason this is not possible is that in Vega-Lite, the field property does not accept a parameter as value; see the field Vega-Lite documentation.
+property does not accept a parameter as value; see the field Vega-Lite documentation.
 You can follow the discussion in this issue https://github.com/vega/vega-lite/issues/7365.
-In the meantime you can workaround this by transforming the data into long form using either melt in pandas or transform_fold() in Altair.
+In the meantime you can workaround this by transforming the data into long form using either melt in pandas ortransform_fold()

 source = data.cars().melt(id_vars=['Origin', 'Name', 'Year', 'Horsepower', 'Cylinders'])